Mehdi256/Rotor-Cuda/README.md

 - Rename [this file](https://github.com/phrutis/Rotor-Cuda/blob/main/Others/Rotor-Cuda20xx.vcxproj) (remove 20xx) from the name and replace the file in the project

 ### Linux
-Linux

-Edit the makefile and set up the appropriate CUDA SDK and compiler paths for nvcc.
+- Edit the makefile and set up the appropriate CUDA SDK and compiler paths for nvcc.
 Or pass them as variables to make command.

 Install libgmp: sudo apt install -y libgmp-dev